 Mixed hays are made up of both grasses and legumes.
 They provide a good balance of fiber and protein for horses who need it.
 The most common types of mixed hays are bermudagrass and Alfalfa.
 These hays typically have a higher price tag than grass-only hays.

-Grass hays are made up of mostly grasses, with a small percentage of other plants.
+Grass hays are made up of primarily grasses, with a small percentage of other plants.
 The most common types of grass hay are low in protein and used for pasture maintenance or to maintain weight.

 It is vital to choose the right hay because it affects your horses’ health.
 Here is a little information about each of the popular types of horse hay you can buy in bales.